galaxyproject/galaxy-hub/src/public-galaxy-servers/irprofiler/index.md

 ## Quotas

 * Can be used anonymously.
-* Also supports account creattion.
+* Also supports account creation.

 ## Citation(s)